CodeJourneymen/scoutpiemaster/index.md

 ## Sales goal
 Sales goal per Cub Scout is $475.<br/>
-If you make the gail of $475, there are no fees for your Cub in 2022.<br/>
+If you make the goal of $475, there are no fees for your Cub Scout in 2022.<br/>
-If you don't make $475, then the Cub fees will be pro-rated.
+If you don't make $475, then the Cub Scout fees will be pro-rated.

 ## For info on Show-n-Sell sales
 [Show-n-Sell](/shownsell)